sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/different-sources.md

 <Video id="ktM1r1Ca5Tc" />

-## Exercise: What website do you want to use?
+## Exercise: Which websites do you want to use?

 ::: oppgave Exercise 1